Surface Finish (Ra) Calculator - Feed Rate, Nose Radius & Material Correction

 Calculate Theoretical Surface Roughness for Turning and Milling Operations

-Free surface finish calculator for machinists and CNC programmers.
+Free surface finish screening calculator for machinists and CNC programmers.
 Enter your feed rate and tool nose radius to calculate theoretical Ra using Ra = f² / (32 × r).
-Includes material-specific correction factors for BUE effects and a reverse calculator to find maximum feed for a target Ra.
+Includes local material screening factors for BUE tendency and a fixed reverse feed table showing feed needed for common target Ra values (32, 63, 125, 250 μin).

-Goes beyond basic formula with corrections for aluminum, stainless, titanium, cast iron, and more.
-A finish scale bar shows where your result falls on the standard roughness scale from 500 to 2 microinches.
+Covers aluminum, free-machining and alloy steel, stainless, titanium, and cast iron as local screening rows.
+A finish scale bar shows where your result falls on a common shop roughness scale from 500 to 2 microinches.
+Not applicable to milling - milling finish depends on cutter geometry, engagement, and flute count.

 Calculate speeds and feeds for your operation